abhisheksr01/springboot-jpa-aws/README.md

         primary key (id)
     );
    ```

     Create new versions of the file to manage the DB schema.

     The advantages of using this approach are:
     - Create a database from scratch.
     - Have a single source of truth for the version of the database state.
     - Have a reproducible state of the database in local and remote environments.
     - Automate database changes deployment, which helps to minimize human errors.
     - Sync the DB changes and test along with the application.
 In our case Spring boot will first make the required DB changes ensuring the   application do not fail due to non existence DB changes.

-  For this approach to work as expected we must first test the changes in lower environment and ensure all the tests pass and no errors detected.
+    For this approach to work as expected, we must first test the changes in lower environment and ensure all the tests pass and no errors  detected.

+  5. API versioning strategy for DDL management and Application deployment

+     The Flyway approach works best with smaller DB with Microservice Architecture.

+     But all the teams or organization might not prefer the Flyway approach towards the DB DDL management for multiple reasons.
+     - Separation of DB Management & Application Deployment
+     - DB used by multiple Teams or Services
+     - Compliance and Security reasons etc

+     In these scenarios a separate team or DBA's first apply the DDL changes (recommendation is to do in it Immutable manner) and then new version of API is deployed.

+     The old version of the API will support the existing functionality with the help of a Mapper/Converter which we can slowly deprecate over the time.

+     For this strategy to work appropriately:
+     - Should have consistent and established API Versioning strategy
+     - Strategy to deploy the changes to manage the dependency
+     - Very strong & reliable Automation test suite to detect any issues
+     - Coordination between all the concerned teams
+     - Real time or Low latency data replication to avoid data loss if any

+  7. DDL changes with downtime

+     If the application has scope for downtime and all the key stakeholders agree we can perform the DB changes and application deployment with some downtime.

+     All the above strategies above is still applicable to this strategy as well.

-General Best practices around DB:
+  8. General Best practices around DB:
   - Ensure no public access is granted to DB unless for specific reason
   - No or Low replication strategy for non prod system for cost effectiveness.
   - Multiple replicas for Prod system
+  - While performing the DB changes and application deployment ensure we have a robust rollback strategy
   - Prefer AWS Authentication mechanism
   - Use non admin/master accounts for DB usage and management
   - Use Read Replicas and Cache for read heavy operations
   - All the changes should be well tested in lower environments
   - Understand the technical and business needs to set the "Maintenance Window"

-Few follow other best practice guidelines from AWS here:
+You can refer below link for AWS Recommendation for Amazon RDS:

 https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_BestPractices.html